-SpotlightDC funds investigative and explanatory projects for print, online media, radio and broadcast outlets.
+SpotlightDC is eager to fund investigative and explanatory projects for print, online media, podcast, radio and broadcast outlets.
 The projects must cover stories based in Washington, D.C., or probe cross-cutting subjects on matters such as health care, crime, transportation or corruption within the D.C., Maryland and Virginia region.

 We offer grants of up to $10,000 for projects by freelance investigative journalists or reporters affiliated with news organizations.